BDaaac/BDaaac/README.md

 **About me**

-I'm a Data Science student who treats every project as a production system.
+I'm a Data Science student based in Almaty, Kazakhstan.
-I don't just train models — I architect pipelines, deploy APIs, build UIs, and ship things people can actually use.
+I build complete products end-to-end: from ML pipelines and multi-agent AI systems to backend APIs and production deployments.

-- Currently at EY Academy of Business · ex-Backend dev at Agency of RK for Financial Market Regulation
+- Backend dev at Agency of Kazakhstan for Financial Market Regulation (6 mo)
-- Hackathon competitor — always the solo technical contributor on the team
-- Interested in: explainability (SHAP), multi-agent systems, RAG, local LLMs
+- Currently at EY Academy of Business
+- Competing in ML/DS hackathons as primary technical contributor
 - Languages: Kazakh (native) · Russian (C2) · English (B2)

-**Currently learning:** LLM fine-tuning · computer vision at scale · MLOps

 ---